 This second year wasn’t about completing some old/new memory as much as it was about being who we were to the Nth degree and just having a good time.
 We danced our assess off; the husband took home a dancing award.

-Red-lipped and ready.
+Red-lipped and ready to dance.

 Wearing all black does not make you look taller.